The Fastest way to Push a Man Away

 Sure, the child might OBEY you, or get “good results at school”.
 But they are not doing it for a good reason.
 They’ll be doing it out of fear or to please you.

 And worse still – the child develops a bad association with YOU.
-Not THEIR OWN behavior.
+Not their own behavior.

 Perhaps that’s why we find children going behind our backs and doing what they are punished for.
 Interesting, hey?